-\paragraph{SVHN.} This dataset\footnote{\url{http://ufldl.stanford.edu/housenumbers/}}~\citep{netzer2011reading} consists of 630,420 $32\times 32$ colour images (73,257 images for training and 26,032 images for evaluation) in 10 classes.
+This dataset~\citep{netzer2011reading} consists of 630,420 $32\times 32$ colour images (73,257 images for training and 26,032 images for evaluation) in 10 classes.
 We use the original test set as the clean verification data.
 We adopt the ResNet-18 architecture for this dataset.
 The model is initialized with the commonly used He initialization.
 The initial learning rate is set to 0.01.
 In the default setting, the models are trained for 60 epochs using SGD with momentum 0.9, batch size 128, and weight decay $5\times 10^{-4}$, where the learning rate is decayed by a factor of 0.1 in the 50th and 55th epochs, and simple data augmentation such as $32 \times 32$ random crop with 4-pixel padding is applied. when training on the \textsl{Noise} and \textsl{Mislabeling} data, data augmentation and weight decay are turned off.
-The license for this dataset is custom (non-commercial)\footnote{\url{https://paperswithcode.com/dataset/svhn}}.